 “Cabinet lighting has been around for many years.
 Early installations by carpenters, handymen, and electricians were crude but effective.
 They had to cobble together lighting fixtures using a plethora of spare parts, hide the wiring, and fabricate shielding for the specific installations without damaging the furniture or causing a fire.
 With each installation, the techniques grew more sophisticated and methods were improved and adopted by individuals into styles.
 Because of the inherent complexity, few people are truly skilled at installing custom cabinet lighting.
 Companies that specialize in custom cabinet lighting are few and far between.

-As a young electrician for Rulon Electric, and later as the principal of Illuminations Lighting Design, I worked extensively in affluent homes in River Oaks, and was exposed to early variations of cabinet lighting.
-I fell in love with the charm of display lighting and quickly became a student of custom cabinet lighting techniques, developing my own style and brand, called Phantom Lighting in the early 1980s.
+As a young electrician for Rulon Electric, and later as the principle of Illuminations Lighting Design, I worked extensively in affluent homes in River Oaks, and was exposed to early variations and the history of cabinet lighting.
+I fell in love with the charm and history of cabinet lighting and quickly became a student of custom cabinet lighting techniques, developing my own style and brand, called Phantom Lighting in the early 1980s.

 Like my predecessors, I had to develop prototypes that would adapt to a variety of mounting orientations.
 I started by exploring new light sources that operated on low voltage transformers, small electrical devices that convert power from one voltage to another.
 I wanted to convert 120 volt house current to a safe 12 volt system so that the wiring would be simple, safe, and easy to conceal.